adalimaev/devops_lab/README.md

 `../site-packages]$ python watcher`

 To run application, from `.../site-packages` location in console enter `python watcher`.
-The application will run with default setting (see below).
-To run app with other setting you can use additional arguments or you can change watcher_config file.
+The application will run with default setting and will be getting common system information and writing it to log

 #### Settings